Housing and health

 There are at least five aspects of housing that shape health outcomes: housing conditions, affordability, stability of tenure, neighborhood assets, and on-site services.
 This brief provides only a cursory review of the evidence of health impacts of housing, but the studies listed below provide a more thorough summary.

 Over the past few decades, the quality of housing in the United States has risen considerably, while the incidence of physical deficiencies has fallen.
 People in the United States are living in larger and less crowded homes with fewer physical deficiencies.
-But many households, especially poor households, continue to live in homes that are in very poor condition.
+But many households, especially low income households, continue to live in homes that are in very poor condition.
 Children are particularly vulnerable.
 The physical condition of housing affects the risk of injury, while environmental toxins in a child’s home, such as mold or lead paint, can cause diseases and disabilities.
 Poor housing conditions may also cause stress and drain resources as residents need to spend more time and money addressing deficiencies.
 The strongest evidence on health impacts concerns the presence of toxins like lead paint, the lack of adequate heating, and the absence of key safety features like window bars in apartment buildings.
 Research also shows an association between children’s asthma and exposure to allergens, such as dust mites, mold, and cockroaches.
 Finally, one recent study finds that children who move to less crowded housing experience improvements in overall physical health, according to surveys of parents.

 High-quality housing is especially critical for older adults, in part because they spend more time at home than other age groups, and because they are more vulnerable to injuries and falls.
 Recent research shows that older adults living in accessible housing are significantly less likely to suffer injuries from falls.